Electron-x/GbxDump/Readme.md

 `libwebpdecoder` with a decode-only library of the [WebP Codec](https://github.com/webmproject/libwebp) and `crnlib` with the [Advanced DXTn texture compression library](https://github.com/BinomialLLC/crunch) as well as two setup projects for 32 and 64 bit.

-This repository contains two VC++ project files for Visual Studio 2005 and Visual Studio 2017.
+This repository contains two VC++ project files for Visual Studio 2005 and Visual Studio 2022.
-VS2005 requires the [Microsoft Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279) and VS2017 requires Visual C++ ATL for x86 and x64 and the Windows XP platform toolset.
+If you want to use the VS2005 project file, please note the following points:

-To create the project with versions between VS2005 and VS2017, please note the following points:
+-   Visual Studio 2005, 2008 and 2010 require the [Microsoft Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279)
--   For all configurations, the Windows XP platform toolset `Visual Studio 20xx - Windows XP (v1xx_xp)` should be selected.
+    to obtain the XmlLite development files.
 -   All manifest files that Visual Studio manages on its own must be removed from the project configurations.
     For example, starting with Visual Studio 2008, the reference to the file `TrustInfo.manifest` has to be removed and starting with Visual Studio 2010, the reference to the file `DeclareDPIAware.manifest` has to be removed, etc. The corresponding metadata must then be set in the project settings.